Grace Fu: Political career

 In 2014, as the Minister in the Prime Minister's Office, Fu was in charge of the Municipal Services Office.

 In 2015, Fu was appointed Minister for Culture, Community and Youth, becoming the first female minister in Singapore to head a ministry.

-Following the 2020 general election, Fu became Organising Secretary of the PAP's Central Executive Committee (CEC), and an advisor of Yuhua SMC Grassroots Organisations.
+Following the 2020 general election, Fu became Organising Secretary of the PAP's Central Executive Committee (CEC).

 Fu served as Leader of the House from 2015 to 2020, before being appointed Minister for Sustainability and the Environment in 2020.

 She has also been a member of the Global Leaders Group on Antimicrobial Resistance, co-chaired by Prime Minister of Bangladesh Sheikh Hasina, and Prime Minister of Barbados Mia Mottley, since 2020.

-On 14 January 2024, following the resignation of S. Iswaran as Minister for Transport and Minister In-Charge of Trade Relations, a cabinet reshuffle was conducted and Chee Hong Tat was promoted to Minister for Transport while Fu took over the portfolio of Minister In-charge of Trade Relations from Iswaran.
+On 14 January 2024, Fu became Minister-in-charge of Trade Relations after a cabinet reshuffle.
+S. Iswaran had previously held the position, as well as the ministership for transport, before he resigned in response to being prosecuted on 27 charges of corruption.

+In 2025, Time named her to its Time100 Climate 2025 list.
+She earned the honor for, in part, planting trees so that Singapore could avoid overheating during hot weather.
+She also led efforts to utilize more renewable energy.
+"Climate mitigation and adaptation go hand in hand.
+To prepare for the effects of climate change, Singapore is currently developing our inaugural National Adaptation Plan (NAP), which is a long-term strategy that outlines actions that we will take with Singaporeans to strengthen our climate resilience," she is quoted in the article as saying.

 Personal life

 Fu's father, James Fu, was a former leftist journalist who became press secretary to Prime Minister Lee Kuan Yew.
 Her mother was a nurse.
-Her grandmother, Liew Yuen Sien, was formerly the principal of Nanyang Girls' High School from 1927 to 1966.
+Her grandmother, Liew Yuen Sien, was the principal of Nanyang Girls' High School from 1927 to 1966.

-Fu is married to technopreneur Ivan Lee and they have three sons.
+Fu is married to Ivan Lee, a technology entrepreneur; they have three sons.